paulternate/cf-venafi-automation/docs/04-tlspc-certificate-automation/README.md

 ## TLSPCApplication Templates and Functions

-This exercise will make use of three objects stored in a publicly accessible (read-only) S3 bucket.
+TLSPCPolicy Stack Create/Update actions make use of three objects stored in a publicly accessible (read-only) S3 bucket.
 They are as follows:

 | Type | Description | S3 | Source |